-Complainants and accused students may file a written request with the director of student services of the School of Divinity within fourteen calendar days of the notification to the student.
-In the letter to the director of student services, the student must indicate the reasons for the appeal and supply any relevant documents supporting the appeal.
+Complainants and accused students may file a written request with the assistant dean of admissions and student services of the School of Divinity within fourteen calendar days of the notification to the student.
+In the letter to the assistant dean of admissions and student services, the student must indicate the reasons for the appeal and supply any relevant documents supporting the appeal.
 Grounds for an appeal include: